Dork Diaries: Characters

-Zoey is Nikki's other best friend.
+Zoey is Nikki's another best friend.
 She is super-smart, also an avid reader, and a self-proclaimed expert in psychology.
+Nikki calls her a human Wikipedia.
 She enjoys self-help books and often quotes them.
 Zoey works in the school library with Nikki and Chloe.
 Her mother is an attorney and her father is a record executive, and they are divorced.
 Zoey is the third most unpopular girl in the school.
 She is African-American.